 Most importantly, Winston opts you out of invasive internet surveillance that compromises your security and identity.
 Winston resets the norm and makes internet privacy settings work for you — not on behalf of surveillance tracking.

-Along with privacy, you get a cleaner browsing experience with no ads.
-Surprisingly, you also get a faster browsing experience.
+Along with privacy, you get a cleaner browsing experience with no ads that also results in a faster browsing experience.
 Winston removes a massive amount of extra code from websites — tracking code that compromises your privacy.
-Because your browser doesn't have to process that extra code, pages load significantly, noticeably faster.
+Because your browser doesn't have to process that extra code, pages load significantly and noticeably faster.

 If you've used VPNs, you know they are notoriously slow.
 Winston is not.
 In sharp contrast, Winston makes your internet experience faster, not slower, as it removes the tracking code to offer you online privacy.

 For more information on how Winston works to provide a more secure and private Internet experience click here.

 Did you find it helpful?Send feedback